ramonPaulAlvarez/csv_to_quiz/README.md

 -----------
 Generate a boolean-only quiz with CSV data.
 After each answer has been submitted, display notes about the question when available.
 When the User has completed the quiz then display their final grade.

-Later iterations will support User supplied CSVs via CLI arguments, but a Climate Action Quiz will presented by default and may be replaced.
+A Climate Action Quiz will presented by default, but a CSV may be provided by the User instead.

 Acceptance Criteria
 -------------------